WHAT ARE THE MAIN THINGS I NEED TO KNOW ABOUT OWNING A SHARE IN A RACEHORSE?

 You will receive regular emails on your horse’s progress in photo, video, audio and written format.
 Generally, you can expect an email most days in the week preceding a race and at least once a week when they are out spelling or in pre-training.
 The phone is always open if you ever have a query.
 Jamie (0418 281 447) and Tom (0425 254 533) are more than happy to discuss any horses.
 Open days are also arranged throughout the year which provide an excellent opportunity to get up close and personal with your equine athlete.

 Jamie Walter has been attending yearling sales in Australia for decades and since 2002 has undertaken the painstaking selection process of inspecting each and every horse on offer.
 In any given year, Jamie and our trainers will cast their eyes over thousands of yearlings.
 It is a time consuming, learned skill but a necessary component to the business.
-Rest assured the small number of horses Proven Thoroughbreds select have met a strict set of criteria and have received the seal of approval from their training-in-waiting.
+Rest assured the small number of horses Proven Thoroughbreds select have met a strict set of criteria and have received the seal of approval from their trainer-in-waiting.
 However, it is also important to keep in mind that every yearling, regardless of perceived flaws, has a price that is deemed to be value (Black Caviar turned out at the knees!).

 Absolutely!
 We can easily arrange for a prospective owner to see a horse in a farm or stable environment.
 Attending our open days is also a great opportunity to see our horses and chat to the trainer.